-- We cover how the Transportation Load Builders works and how it differs from SAP ERP’s functionality as well as the Application Load Xpert.
+- We cover how the Transportation Load Builders works and how it differs from SAP ERP’s functionality and the Application Load Xpert.

 Introduction to the Transporation Load Builder

 The Transportation Load Builder is an intensively used functionality in SAP SNP.
-You will learn its primary purpose as well as how it compares to other load building applications and functionality.
+You will learn its primary purpose and how it compares to other load building applications and functionality.

 What is the Transporation Load Builder?

-Transportation Load Builder or TLB is one of those areas of functionality within APO that there is a fair amount of confusion on.
-To begin, while TLB resides within SNP, it can be thought of as a curious location for it.
+Transportation Load Builder or TLB is one area of functionality within APO that there is a fair amount of confusion.
+First.
+At the same time, TLB resides within SNP; it can be thought of as a curious location.
 Firstly, load building is an execution activity but resides within an application that is focused on planning.
-TLB accepts stock transport orders that are sent from SAP ERP and processes them.
-Sending what are execution objects and pushing them back into a planning engine does not make much sense, and increases the interactions between the systems, which is usually something to minimize.
-For this reason, it clearly would have made more sense to have the TLB functionality in SAP ERP, and to have SNP stop at the creation of the stock transport requisition.
+TLB accepts stock transport orders that are sent from SAP ERP and process them.
+Sending what are execution objects and pushing them back into a planning engine does not make much sense.
+It increases the interactions between the systems, which is usually something to minimize.
+For this reason, it clearly would have made more sense to have the TLB functionality in SAP ERP and to have SNP stop at the creation of the stock transport requisition.